"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Introduction

 \textcal{(4)} As a second consequence of the characterization in \S\ref{ssec:overview:𝛍-𝛟}, we can prove some non-existence results for particularly nice feasible PSRs (\S\ref{ssec:overview:Impossible}), e.g., it's a one-liner to see that there is no PSR with compact support that is feasible for the frequency band $[-\nfrac12,+\nfrac12]$.
 It takes a little more effort to prove that there is no feasible PSR which is exponentially concentrated, indeed, there isn't even a family of exponentially concentrated PSRs that are, in a wide sense,``nearly feasible'' (definition in Corollary~\ref{cor:overview:Impossible:non-exist-expo-concentr}): You cannot let the approximation error tend to~$0$ without blowing up either the tail or the ``cost'' (see next item) of the PSR.

-\textcal{(5)} The ``cost'' of PSRs: In \S\ref{ssec:overview:opt:cost}, in parallel with the results in~\cite{Theis:opt-shiftrules:2021}, we show that the (total-variation) norm of a PSR equals the \emph{worst-case standard deviation} of an obvious estimator for the convolution of the expectation-value function with the PSR (see Fig.~\ref{fig:simple-estimator} below).
+\textcal{(5)} The ``cost'' of PSRs: In \S\ref{ssec:overview:opt:cost}, in parallel with the results in~\cite{Theis:opt-shiftrules:2021}, we show that the (total-variation) norm of a PSR equals the \emph{worst-case standard deviation} of a single-shot estimator for the convolution of the expectation-value function with the PSR (see Fig.~\ref{fig:simple-estimator} below).
 Moreover, we prove that, for each $K>0$, there is no feasible PSR that has smaller norm than our Nyquist shift rule~$\phi_K$, i.e., the Nyquist shift rules are optimal; see \S\ref{ssec:overview:opt}.
-The ``Stochastic Parameter Shift Rule'' of Banchi \& Crooks~\cite{Banchi-Crooks:stoch-param-shift:2021} has the same worst-case standard deviation (but it isn't a ``proper'' shift rule).
+The Stochastic Parameter Shift Rule of Banchi \& Crooks~\cite{Banchi-Crooks:stoch-param-shift:2021} has the same worst-case standard deviation (but it isn't a ``proper'' shift rule).

 \myparsmall While from a mathematical point of view, the Nyquist shift rules in~\eqref{eq:intro:general-shift-rule} are the ``right'' ones, they require to query the expectation-value function at arbitrarily large parameter settings.
-Indeed, it is obvious that the expected magnitude of a parameter setting is~$\infty$.
+Indeed, the expected magnitude of a parameter setting is~$\infty$ as the harmonic sum diverges.
 The usual remedy for this situation in the context of Nyquist-Shannon-Whittaker theory is to truncate the sum, which introduces an approximation error.
-As this paper's contribution~\textcal{(6)}, in~\S\ref{ssec:overview:trunc}, we discuss truncation of Nyquist shift rules to shifts of finite magnitude, and upper-bound the error: In terms of big-Os, the decay in the approximation error is comparable to the ``Approximate Stochastic Parameter Shift Rule'' from~\cite{Banchi-Crooks:stoch-param-shift:2021}, namely $O(1/\Delta)$, where $\Delta$ is the maximum magnitude of a shift. \textcal{(7)}~We present results from preliminary numerical simulations based on an implementation of the ``Approximate Stochastic Parameter Shift Rule'' and a simple version of the truncated Nyquist shift rule, see~\S\ref{ssec:overview:numsim}.
+As this paper's contribution~\textcal{(6)}, in~\S\ref{ssec:overview:trunc}, we discuss truncation of Nyquist shift rules to shifts of finite magnitude, and upper-bound the error: In terms of big-Os, the decay in the approximation error is comparable to the Approximate Stochastic Parameter Shift Rule from~\cite{Banchi-Crooks:stoch-param-shift:2021}, namely $O(1/\Delta)$, where $\Delta$ is the maximum magnitude of a shift. \textcal{(7)}~We present results from preliminary numerical simulations based on an implementation of the Approximate Stochastic Parameter Shift Rule and a simplified version of the truncated Nyquist shift rule, see~\S\ref{ssec:overview:numsim}; the computer code is available online\footnote{ \texttt{\href{https://dojt.github.io/storage/nyquist/}{https://dojt.github.io/storage/nyquist/}}} for experimenting.